Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Partial CNI for classically intractable noise

-In this section, we discuss both the validity and optimality of CNI.
-As previously mentioned, the CNI method is valid if and only if the overall noise can propagate through the computational-basis measurement channel.
+As previously mentioned, CNI is valid if and only if the overall noise can propagate through the computational-basis measurement channel.
 Formally, this requires the existence of a noise channel $\calE^\prime$ such that the following commutation relation holds: $\calE^{\prime} \calM_{\bbZ} = \calM_{\bbZ}\calE$.
 Note that $\calE^\prime$ may not be unique.
-The optimality of CNI, on the other hand, involves finding the inverse channel $\calE^{\prime -1}$ that minimizes the simulation cost.

-We first establish a key condition for CNI to be valid, with the proof provided in Appendix~\ref{app: channel propagation}. \begin{proposition} CNI is valid if and only if
+To characterize precisely when this holds, we establish in the following proposition the necessary and sufficient condition for CNI validity, with the proof deferred to Appendix~\ref{app: channel propagation}.
+Intuitively, CNI is valid if and only if the noise channel does not map any non-$\bbZ$ Pauli operator into a Pauli operator in $\bbZ$. \begin{proposition} CNI is valid if and only if

-where $\bbZ$ denotes the $n$-qubit Pauli $Z$ group. \end{proposition} Not all noise channels naturally satisfy Eq.~\eqref{eq: condition}.
-Fortunately, we find that this condition can be enforced using the twirling technique~\cite{Wallman2016, Flammia2020a}

-and it can be realized by adding random $\calP$ before and after $\calE$.
-Hereafter, we focus on the case where $\bbT$ is a Pauli set, owing to its experimental simplicity and its sufficiency for the CNI method.